falkr/designscience/pages/preparation.md

 ## The Difference Between What You Do, What You Find Out, and What You Write

-We often hear the formulation _"I am writing my master thesis."_ This shows the focus on the tangible product of the thesis, which is the thesis report.
+We often hear the formulation _"I am writing my master thesis."_ This emphasizes the focus on the tangible product of the thesis, which is the thesis report.
 Given that your final grade is based on the report, this is understanable.
 But focussing primarily on the report is also limiting and doesn't help to understand what you need